heggy231/lightning-learn-Team6-Beautiful-Soup/README.md

-# Lightning Learn!: lightning-learn-Team6-Beautiful-Soup
-Team 6: Beautiful Soup - researching and implementing as a proof of concept

 ## What is Beautiful Soup?
-It is web scrapping libaray tool that parses HTML and XML files.

-Use cases: What if you want to create a new resources page on your

-### Who we are:
-Team 6: Beautiful Soup with members: [ 'Rhea', 'Tiffany', 'Heggy' ]

-## Deliverables
-  - A repository on Github demonstrating the technology assigned to your group.
-This can include a completed tutorial or an integration into an existing project.
-You can even create a simple Hello World!
+Beautiful Soup is a Python library for pulling data out of HTML and XML files.
+It commonly saves programmers hours or days of work.

+## Concepts behind Beautiful Soup
-  - One paragraph explaining the concept behind the technology assigned to your group.
-Include this in your `README.md` when you want to scraping all the links inside of website use python Beautiful soup to create a resources page.
+When you want to scrape all the links inside of a website, use python's Beautiful Soup library to create a resources page.
+4 main objects in Beatiful soup
+    1) BeautifulSoup object
     2) Tag object
     3) NavigableString object
     4) Comment object

-  - One paragraph outlining your findings while using this technology.
-Would you recommend it as a solution to the problem it states it solves?
-Would you use it in your project?
-Would it significantly increase your skill set?

-4 main objects in Beatiful soup
-    1) BeautifulSoup object

 install
 ```python